abuturabofficial/ibm-devops-software-engineering/04-introduction_to_software_engineering/01-sdlc.md

 ## Software Versions

-- Software versions are identified by version numbers indicate:
+- Software versions are identified by version numbers,  indicate:
 	- When the software was released
 	- When it was updated
 	- If any minor changes or fixes were made to the software